leeyoshinari/OneDrive/README.md

 - Supports online editing functions of txt, markdown, xmind, sheet, and document
 - Support online editing and running of python scripts
 - Support remote connection to Linux server
-- Music player, supports playing music from this skydisk (Server) and local (Client)
+- Music player, supports playing music from this cloud-drive (Server) and local (Client)
 - Supports multiple languages and supports configuration of multiple languages
 - Single sign-on, data of different users is completely isolated
 - Multiple disks can be mounted arbitrarily